fmahe/fibermat/README.md

 ```

-### Install the package in an Anaconda environment:
+### Install the package in an Anaconda environment

 1. Create a conda environment:
     ```sh